“Young people have such an inspiring capacity to hope and dream which is what we need to keep building momentum to push this movement even further!”

 “After seeing all the things I’ve seen, I couldn’t continue staying at home, knowing that animals are suffering.
 When we are with friends, they remain in factory farms.
 When we are at the cinema, or at a restaurant, they remain in slaughterhouses.
 They never have a break.
 So, why should I be silent?”

-Avalon Llewellyn is the 17-year-old vegan activist and mental health advocate behind the Instagram account @tiedyedtofu_.
+Avalon Llewellyn is a 17-year-old vegan activist and mental health advocate.
 Llewellyn became involved in animal activism as a child, learning about the lives of animals in the food and clothing industries, and at 13 she went vegan.
 In the years since, she has inspired countless others to do the same, using social media as her main tool for reaching and engaging with other young people.
 She organises meet-ups where groups of young people can connect with peers, explore shared values, and discuss animal rights issues, and provides mentoring by email to those wanting to learn more about or try veganism.

 At just 15, Llewellyn published an e-book titled “The Modern Guide to Going Vegan at a Young Age” (full disclosure: she donates a percentage of proceeds to We Animals!).